DSwebTEAM/Ozon/README.md

 <p align="center">
-  An open source security protocol for VPS servers and static sites.<br/>
+  An open source security protocol for VPS servers and static sites.
-  Built by <a href="https://github.com/DSwebTEAM">DSwebTEAM</a> · MIT License
 </p>

 ---